-The Group had no interest-bearing liabilities as of 31 December 2019, and with very good liquidity and good cash flow there is little risk of any loans being required.
+The Group had no interest-bearing liabilities as of 31 December 2020, and with very good liquidity and good cash flow there is little risk of any loans being required.
 The Group has established a goal to only raise loans if required when making acquisitions.
 The Group's financial risks are very low.
-The Group has no specific currency exchange exposure or complex financial instruments with
+The Group has no material currency exchange exposure or high-risk financial instruments.